-Attending a caregiver support group focusing on specific issues is of great benefit for caregivers.
-Such groups can include those facilitated by professionals such as social workers, counselors and group facilitators, and those facilitated by lay persons, often themselves caregivers.
+Attending a caregiver support group focusing on specific issues greatly benefits caregivers.
+Such groups can include those facilitated by professionals such as social workers, counselors, and group facilitators, and those led by lay persons, often caregivers.

-The intention of Caregiver Support is to provide content for support group facilitators and caregivers that touches on crucial topics.
-The reproducible handouts and worksheets are designed to provide insights, encourage problem-solving and develop the ability for caregivers to ask for the help they need to stay physically and emotionally healthy, allowing them to continue to be there for their care-receiver.
+The Complete Caregiver Support Guide intends to provide support group facilitators and caregivers content that touches on crucial topics.
+The reproducible handouts and worksheets provide insights, encourage problem-solving and develop the ability for caregivers to ask for the help they need to stay physically and emotionally healthy, allowing them to continue to be there for their care-receiver.

-While the book has an emphasis on caregiver support groups, the value of the handouts is the same for both groups and individuals.
-The individual seeking help in dealing with the stresses of their role as caregiver will find sections or individual handouts that speak to their most pressing needs.
+While the book emphasizes caregiver support groups, the value of the handouts is the same for both groups and individuals.
+Individuals seeking help in dealing with the stresses of their role as caregivers will find sections or individual handouts that speak to their most pressing needs.

-After working through them, individuals can discuss their insights with someone they can trust to give useful feedback, as well as family members who are willing to help in ways that will contribute to the caregiver’s continued wellbeing.
+After working through them, individuals can discuss their insights with someone they can trust to give helpful feedback, as well as family members willing to help in ways that will contribute to the caregiver's continued wellbeing.

-The eight chapters in the book and are briefly described below:
+The eight chapters in the book are briefly described below:

-· Chapter 2.
-Support Group Openers and Closers includes creative activities to kick-start and effectively close support group meetings.
+Chapter 2.
+Support Group Openers and Closers includes creative activities to kick-start and close support group meetings.

-· Chapter 3.
-Self-Care for the Caregiver contains reproducible exercises and handouts prompting participants to come up with strategies for maintaining their own physical and mental health as they care for others.
+Chapter 3.
+Self-Care for the Caregiver contains reproducible exercises and handouts prompting participants to develop strategies for maintaining their own physical and mental health as they care for others.

-· Chapter 4.
-Communication includes sections on effective communication, how to communicate when the care-receiver is confused or difficult to work with, as well as how to be more empathetic.
+Chapter 4.
+Communication includes sections about effective communication, how to communicate when the care-receiver is confused or difficult to work with, and how to be more empathetic.
 It concludes with a section on preparing for and having sensitive conversations.

-· Chapter 5.
-Family/Close Friends Dynamics includes a substantial section giving the caregiver guidance on how to hold family meetings to discuss the care-receiver’s current health, finances and end-of-life issues, plus how to ask for what he/she needs to avoid burnout.
+Chapter 5.
+Family/Close Friends Dynamics includes a substantial section giving the caregiver guidance on how to hold family meetings to discuss the care-receiver's current health, finances, and end-of-life issues, plus how to ask for what they need to avoid burnout.
 It also has ideas for handling the holidays and visits to the care-receiver.

-· Chapter 7.
-Record Keeping supplies reproducible forms that will help the caregiver track expenses, healthcare-related conversations, medications and hospitalizations.
-The Substitute Caregiver’s Form is invaluable for providing the information needed for another to take over in the caregiver’s absence, whether for a few hours, a day or a longer period of time.
+Chapter 7.
+Record Keeping supplies reproducible forms to help the caregiver track expenses, healthcare-related conversations, medications, and hospitalizations.
+The Substitute Caregiver's Form is invaluable for providing the information needed for another to take over in the caregiver's absence, whether for a few hours, a day, or longer.